The Familiar

 “Sorry, she rather has a mind of her own.”

-“Make it heel.”
-The policeman spoke more sharply.
+“Make it heel,” the policeman said, more sharply.

 “Right, then,” Jeve said.
 “Look, you’ll have no trouble.
 The truth is I’ll be just as happy to be rid of your town as you are of me.”